jamesob/txture/README.md

 Txture is shaped according to the Unix philosophy as nearly as a web log platform can sanely afford.
 Comments are probably handled best by Disqus.
 Existing Markdown processors written in JavaScript should be used instead of something I'd write from scratch in Clojure.
-CSS rendering tools like Less should be used via existing, separate scripts.
+Similarly, CSS rendering tools like Less should be used via existing, separate scripts.
 The filesystem should be used for storing post information: you wanna symlink your posts in from somewhere else?  wanna use git to version control your writing? wanna do both?
 I don't give a goddamn and I shouldn't have to: txture's use of flatfiles allows you to do whatever you like, so long as you specify the location and file-type of the posts you're delivering.

 txture offers a very minimal core which can be extended and manipulated by a robust plug-in architecture.
 A great plug-in architecture will allow you to